daniellopesjp/yopass-ptbr/README.md

 ### Container

-Check this repository out and build your own container with the spanish language file included to the original Yopass-Image from docker.io.
+Check this repository out and build your own container with the brazilian portuguese language file included to the original Yopass-Image from docker.io.

 ```
 git clone https://github.com/daniellopesjp/yopass-ptbr.git